alexfishy12/youtube-to-mp3/README.md

 MEDIA_SERVER_PORT=50001 # can be changed
 PORT=50000 # can be changed
 ```
 *The port numbers can be changed to any unused port number between 49152 to 65535 (inclusive).
-Just make sure the two assigned ports are not the same.*
+Just make sure the two assigned ports are not the same.
+Also, make sure the file is not a txt file, make sure it is a .local file.*

 After this is done, navigate to the folder in a terminal/command line interface by doing:
 ```bash